MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 :::image type="content" source="../images/retention-playbook-04.png" alt-text="Tune minsamples leaf.":::

 As we can see, increasing the value of the parameter leads to underfitting, and both the Train AUC and Test AUC scores start to decrease or level off.
-This indicates that the model is becoming increasingly simple and is not fitting the training data well.
+This indicates that the model is becoming increasingly simple and isn't fitting the training data well.
 It also indicates the model isn't generalizing well to new data.

 Another sign of underfitting is that the gap between the Train AUC and Test AUC scores starts to narrow as the value of the min_samples_leaf parameter increases.
-This indicates that the model is becoming increasingly generalized and is not able to capture the complexity of the training data, and is also not able to generalize well to new data.
+This indicates that the model is becoming increasingly generalized and isn't able to capture the complexity of the training data.
+The model also isn't able to generalize well to new data.

 After putting the found best parameters from tuning, we can generate the model again to predict the values.